pascalwhoop/broker-python/README.md

   messages to each other
 - `data` and `Graph` are to be ignored in git and they hold training data and tensorboard logs respectively

-## Tests

-execute `run_tests.sh` which watches the files in the local folder and executes the unit tests when changes have been detected

 ## Starting Jupyter Notebooks
 start them with `jupyter notebook`.
 The first cell adds the project to the sys.path so we can include local path